omkarhundekari/Jigsaw-Toxicity-Classifier/README.md

 This repo explores:
 - a baseline multi-label model with TF-IDF + Logistic Regression (One-vs-Rest)
-- how obfuscation/noisy text affects predictions
+- how simple obfuscation/noisy text affects predictions
 - why character n-grams can be more robust under noise

 ## Labels